 Despite its enduring popularity, Dance Theatre of Harlem's company was forced into an extended hiatus in 2004 due to financial difficulties.
 Still, the school continued to offer classes, and its performance arm, the DTH Ensemble, continued to thrill audiences.
-In 2009 Arthur Mitchell invited former DTH principal ballerina Virginia Johnson to become artistic director, and the performing company was revived in 2013.
-Sadly, Arthur Mitchell passed away in September 2018; this year, the company dedicates its fiftieth anniversary season to its beloved founder.
+In 2009 Arthur Mitchell invited former DTH principal ballerina Virginia Johnson to become Artistic Director, and the performing company was revived in 2013.
+Arthur Mitchell passed away in September 2018, but his legacy endures.